Shakir Shaari: Club career

 Shakir started his career with Kelantan President Cup Team in 2004 at the age of 18.
 In 2005, he joins MPPJ FC for a season and then left the club cause of the financial problems.

 After that, he signs a contract with MyTeam which competed in the Malaysia Super League in 2006.
 In 2009, the club was withdraw from Malaysia Super League cause of the financial problems.

 After seeing his potential to be a great midfielder, Kelantan's coach Peter James Butler brought him into the team.
 He was officially joins Kelantan in 2010.

 He also was the part of the Kelantan's 2010 Malaysia Cup winning team, 2011 Malaysia Super League champions, and 2012 Malaysia FA Cup winner.

-MPPJ FC

-In 2006, Shakir's career continued, playing for the first time in the Malaysia Super League with MPPJ FC, a club based in Selangor.

-UPB MyTeam

-In 2007, he played for MyTeam for three seasons until the club disbanded late 2009.

-Kelantan

-He return to his hometown and playing for Kelantan in 2010.

-He helped Kelantan win three cups in 2012.
-Malaysian FA Cup, Malaysia Super League and Malaysia Cup.

 International career

 Shakir made his international debut against Myanmar on 18 June 2011 and helped his team win by 2–0.
 He also was called up by Malaysia coach, Datuk K. Rajagobal for friendly matches against Philippines and Singapore in June 2012.
 Shakir was called up for the 2012 AFF Suzuki Cup.